 The School of Arts & Science is dedicated to delivering quality programs and instruction.
-The school offers a wide range of courses and programs in the areas of University Transfer, Career and Technical, and College Preparatory.
+The School offers a wide range of courses and programs in the areas of University Transfer, Career and Technical, and College Preparatory.

-Our students benefit from small classes and flexible full and part-time study options, including the possibility of taking some distance courses.
+Our students benefit from small classes and flexible full- and part-time study options, including some distance courses.
 Dedicated and experienced faculty members encourage academic and personal growth.

 Several career programs are an integral part of the School of Arts & Science.
 Applications of technology are emphasized throughout the Applied Communication, Environmental Technology, and Applied Chemistry and Biotechnology programs.
 These programs provide excellent training for direct employment in business, industry, and government or for further studies.
 As well, they allow students to obtain work experience as part of their program.
-Graduates of programs in Visual Arts, Criminal Justice, and Music have the knowledge and training to enter direct employment or to continue further studies.

-The School of Arts & Science offers students the opportunity to begin their university studies and/or complete an associate degree in a learning environment that fosters student success and that is committed to instructional excellence.
-Students can complete up to two years of study transferable to universities in a wide range of disciplines.
-Two-year associate degrees in Arts and Science are emphasized and are available either as general or discipline-specific degrees.
-College Preparatory courses provide a strong foundation for students wishing to enter into career, technical, trades, and university Arts and Science programs.
+Graduates of programs in Visual Arts, Criminal Justice, and Music have the knowledge and training for immediate employment or to continue further studies.
+The School of Arts & Science offers students the opportunity to begin their university studies and/or complete a diploma or an associate degree in a learning environment that fosters student success and that is committed to instructional excellence.
+Students can complete up to two years of Arts & Science studies transferable to universities in a wide range of disciplines.
+Two-year associate degrees in Arts & Science are available either as general or discipline-specific options.
+College Preparatory courses provide a strong foundation for students to enter career, technical, trades, and university Arts & Science programs.
 These courses are designed to meet the admission requirements of post-secondary programs.
 Upgrading courses can be taken concurrently with some university transfer courses.
 See "Academic Upgrading" in the School of Access chapter for a list of upgrading courses.

-Co-operative education is a mandatory component of selected programs and optional for others.
-Students choosing co-op have found the work experience to be a value-added element in their overall business education.
-Consider a co-op option if it is offered in your program.
+Work experience is a mandatory component of selected programs and optional for others.
+Students choosing co-operative education or internship have found the work experience to be a value-added element in their overall education.
+Consider a work experience option if it is offered in your program.